 Jane goes outside for an evening walk; she’s upset about something she saw the night before, and she’s waiting for Rochester to come home so she can tell him about it.

-SYMBOLISM ALERT: The wind is blowing wildly outside, and Jane runs through it to look at the splintered chestnut tree.
-(Remember that it was struck by lightning at the end of Volume II, Chapter Eight.)
-Jane tells the tree – yes, she’s talking to a tree, folks – that it was right for the two halves to cling together, even though they’re dying and the tree won’t live much longer.
+Symbolism alert: the wind is blowing wildly outside, and Jane runs through it to look at the splintered chestnut tree.
+(Remember that it was struck by lightning at the end of Volume 2, Chapter 8.)
+Jane tells the tree—yes, she’s talking to a tree, folks—that it was right for the two halves to cling together, even though they’re dying and the tree won’t live much longer.
 Hmm, who might the two halves of the tree represent?

 Jane starts doing chores to keep herself busy while waiting for Rochester.
 She gathers the windfall apples off the ground in the orchard, sorts them, and brings them into the storeroom.
 She makes sure there’s a fire in Rochester’s study.